Emergencies and Customer Care: 1-800-994-2762

 The cost of using Liberty's distribution network to have natural gas delivered to you includes features such as: customer charge, demand charge, and various types of rate blocks.
 Your rates depend on which rate class you fit into.

 Residential customers who typically use gas for heat and hot water are placed in the Small General Service (SGS) Rate Class.
+The following rates and charges are effective as of January 1, 2025

 Click here for the Distribution Rates & Charges for all other rate classes.

-Proposed 2023 Natural Gas Distribution Rates & Charges Q&A
+2024 Rates & Charges Q&A

 Customer Profile